OliverOakley/project_two/README.md

 * I then created a docker-compose.yaml file where Docker Compose will be configured.
 * Lastly, to store images, I created a DockerHub account and image repository, that is connected to my GitHub repository.
     * Originally I planned to use Nexus, but had some issues getting it working, as stated under Risks and Issues.
 ### Images:
 Each service is its own Docker image, with the layers of the image defined in each services' Dockerfile.
 The instructions in each of the Dockerfiles are as follows:
 * FROM python:3.7 - Defines the base image as python 3.7.
-* WORKDIR /.. - Defines the working directory for Docker instructions
+* WORKDIR /.. - Defines the working directory for Docker instructions.
 * COPY requirements.txt . - Copies the requirements.txt file, which has all the dependencies on it.
 * RUN pip3 install -r requirements.txt - Installs all the dependencies from the requirements.txt file.
-* COPY . . - Copies all files in the working directory to the iamge.
+* COPY . . - Copies all files in the working directory to the image.
 * EXPOSE 5002 - Selects the port through which the containers listen to the image.
 * ENTRYPOINT ["python", "app.py"] - Defines the main process for the container to run when it starts.
 ### Containers:
 To define and run all 4 Docker containers simultaneously, I used Docker Compose.
 The configuration of these containers is handled by the docker-compose.yaml file.
 It creates each of our 4 services as their own container, with configuration for each as follows, where n = service number between 1 and 4: